Help for people with a disability to stay healthy and active.

 What is it?

 Support for people with a disability to stay independent, healthy and connected through social groups.
-This program is known as Social Support Programs.
+This program is known as Disability Support Programs.

 Who can use this service?